Disclaimer: New EUDR developments - December 2025

 Request verified emissions data from your suppliers now, especially for complex goods.
 This step directly impacts your future CBAM costs, as embedded emissions (both direct and indirect) are a core input in the cost calculation formula.

-Engaging suppliers early gives them time to calculate or verify emissions in line with EU requirements.
+Now is the time to engage suppliers to calculate or verify emissions in line with EU requirements.

-Use your quarterly CBAM reports as the basis for internal forecasting and financial planning.
-From 2026, these reports will become the trigger for CBAM certificate purchases, so aligning now helps streamline budgeting later.
+Use your quarterly CBAM reports generated in the transitional year as the basis for internal forecasting and financial planning.
+As of 1 January, 2026, these reports are the trigger for CBAM certificate purchases, so aligning now helps streamline budgeting later.

 Spreadsheets can get you started, but they won’t take you far.
 As reporting requirements grow more complex, manual tracking across multiple CN codes, products, and suppliers becomes time-consuming, error-prone, and nearly impossible to scale.